 Examples of innovative approaches include Neiman Marcus’s fashion shows, VIP styling lounges and arcade games, Galeries Lafayette’s employment of over 300 personal stylists through Instagram, and Nordstrom’s in-store fittings and tailorings, manicures and coffee shops.

-Responsive and reactive: providing a personalised service
+3) Provide a personalised service

 While all LVMH brands operate autonomously, its unified structure means all houses have access to the same technology and marketing capabilities, allowing them to be extremely responsive to their customers and react in real-time.